 Does bank competition jeopardize financial stability?
 By building a model of imperfect banking competition featuring the accumulation of bank equity via retained earnings, this paper finds that bank competition can have different short-run and long-run effects on financial stability.
 In the short run, less competition can jeopardize stability as it increases banks’ loan assets and thus lowers their equity-to-assets ratios (equity ratios), making them more likely to default.
 In the long run, less competition tends to enhance stability as banks make higher profits and accumulate equity faster over time, resulting in higher equity ratios and hence lower bank default probabilities.
 The extent of this long-run stability gain from less competition and whether the stability gain outweighs the efficiency loss crucially depend on banks’ dividend distribution or macroprudential policies.
-Empirically, this paper finds two sets of supporting evidence for the model predictions using bank-level data from EU and OECD countries.
+Empirically, this paper finds two sets of supporting evidence for the model predictions using a large bank-level panel from EU and OECD countries spanning around 15 years.
 First, bank concentration, an inverse measure for competition, has a significant positive effect on the change in bank equity.
 Second, banks’ equity ratios are found to be negatively related to their default probabilities, which are proxied by credit default swap spreads.